himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

 <a href="/img/posts/getting-an-ipad/pocket-logo.svg"><img alt="Pocket Logo" src="/img/posts/getting-an-ipad/pocket-logo.svg" style="max-width: 100%; width: 175px; float: right; margin: 15px 15px 15px 15px; "/></a>

-Lastly, the internet is full of all sorts of "artciles".
+The internet is full of all sorts of "artciles".
 News artciles, blog posts, product announcements, opinion pieces, tutorials, reviews, all litter the internet.
 Recently, I've been starting to control this craziness by using tools like [pocket](https://getpocket.com/) to *save* articles I want to read.